 Fixed Route Transit service provided on a repetitive basis along a specific route according to a specified stops and time schedules.
 Flyer Stop See Freeway Station.
 Freeway Station Bus stops located on limited-access highways throughout King County that provide efficient service along major thoroughfares without requiring transit vehicles to fully exit a highway.
 Freeway stations are most common in suburban areas and are frequently paired with Park & Ride lots.
 Frequency How often a transit service operates, most precisely expressed by the number of trips per hour but commonly discussed in terms of headway.
 Higher service frequency (trips/hour) reflects better service, with buses coming more often and reducing waiting time.
 Frequent Service Service that operates every 15 minutes or better, seven days a week.
 Headway The scheduled time interval between any two revenue vehicles operating in the same direction on the same route.
 For example, a bus with a headway of 15 minutes is scheduled to arrive at a given stop every 15 minutes.
 Interline The transfer of a vehicle that is in operation from one route to another, generally for the purpose of improving staff or vehicle assignment efficiency.
 When this occurs where the termini of the routes meet, it is referred to as through routing, which provides benefits to users who would otherwise need to transfer between the two routes in addition to the operating efficiency benefits.
 Load (Average or Maximum) The number of passengers on-board a transit vehicle at any given time.
 Average load is a measure of how many passengers are typically on a transit vehicle during its revenue service.
 Maximum load is a measure of the greatest number of passengers observed on a transit vehicle over a given period of time.
 For the purposes of this document, maximum load actually refers to the average maximum load-that is, the average of the greatest number of passengers observed on a transit vehicle over a given period of time.
 Manufacturing/ Industrial Center An area of intensive manufacturing and/or industrial activity.
 Defined by the Puget Sound Regional Council's Vision 2040 plan.
-Mobility Management Areas (MMAs) are geographic areas for which traffic is managed and congestion standards are established to help guide land development and transportation improvement decisions.
-A payment system where passengers pay fares at designated ticket vending machines or smart card readers prior to boarding transit vehicles.
-Off-board payment systems are typically used to reduce vehicle dwell time due to slow passenger boarding and fare payment.
-For fixed-route service, the percentage of departures from scheduled time points Performance that are five minutes late or better.
-ORCA Card A contactless, stored value smart card used for payment of public transport fares in the Puget Sound region.
+Mobility Management Area (MMA) managed and congestion standards are established to help guide land development Off-board Payment On-time Performance ORCA Card A contactless, stored value smart card used for payment of public transport fares in the Puget Sound region.
 The card's name is an acronym for "One Regional Card for All," as the card is accepted as a method of payment on buses, light rail, ferries, trains, and streetcars operated by numerous regional transit agencies including King County Metro, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, and Washington State Ferries.